Perhaps more important than you think. However, I'm not the expert (I'm no expert on many things 😉) so consider these my 'personal' notes...

 Additional drying time may also improve paper feed issues!

-I suspect because the rollers have more grip on fully dried paper, but my printer would happily print on both sides of cheap paper with this option set to 'Delay 1'.
+I suspect because the rollers have more grip on fully dried paper, but whatever the reason, my printer would happily print on both sides of cheap paper with this option set to 'Delay 1'.
 Since then I've switched to slightly more expensive paper (I think 1 euro more per 500 pages) and haven't had a problem since.

 I noticed when printing on different brands of paper that the ink would sometimes 'show through', ie. you could clearly see what was printed on the other side.